-- Many of the businesses held for the public sector under the initial policy, were justified.
-The purpose of the public sector was defined only to 4 industries of vital importance
+- Many of the businesses held for the public sector under the initial policy were justified.
+The purpose of the public sector was defined only to four industries of vital importance.

-- Policy towards foreign funds was expanded.
-The percentage of foreign equity partnership was extended and in many ventures, 100 percent Foreign Direct Investment (FDI) was allowed
+- The policies towards foreign funds were expanded.
+The percentage of foreign equity partnerships was extended.
+In many ventures, 100 percent of foreign direct investment (FDI) was allowed.

-- Automatic approval was now given for technology transactions with foreign firms
+- The automatic approval was now given for technology transactions with foreign firms.

-- Foreign Investment Promotion Board (FIPB) was established to support and channelise foreign financing in India
+- Foreign investment promotion board (FIPB) was established to support and channelise the foreign financing in India.

-The economic reforms that were presented were directed at liberalising the Indian business and trade from all redundant restrictions and limitations.
+The economic reforms that were presented were directed at liberalising the Indian business and trade from all the redundant restrictions and limitations.
 They indicated the end of the licence-permit-quota raj.
-Liberalisation of the Indian business has taken place with respect to:
+The liberalisation of the Indian business has taken place with respect to the following:

-- Eliminating licensing terms in most of the industries excluding a shortlist
+- By eliminating the licensing terms in most of the industries, excluding a shortlist

-- Freedom in determining the range of marketing activities i.e., no constraints on development or consolidation of business pursuits
+- By providing freedom in determining the range of marketing activities, i.e., no constraints on the development or consolidation of business pursuits

-- Dismissal of restraints on the transportation of commodities and services
+- By dismissing the restraints on the transportation of commodities and services

-- Freedom in deciding the cost prices of commodities and services
+- By providing freedom in deciding the cost prices of commodities and services

 The new set of economic changes intended at proffering a prominent position to the private sector in the nation-building rule and a diminished role to the public sector.
-This was a withdrawal of the growth policy attempted so far by Indian directors.
-To accomplish this, the administration redefined the role of the public sector in the New Industrial Policy of 1991, approved the policy of proposed disinvestments of the public sector and determined to the loss-making and weak industries to the Board of Industrial and Financial Reconstruction (BIFR).
+This was a withdrawal of the growth policy attempted so far by the Indian directors.
+To accomplish this, the administration redefined the role of the public sector in the new industrial policy of 1991, approved the policy of proposed disinvestments of the public sector, and determined the loss-making and weak industries to the Board of Industrial and Financial Reconstruction (BIFR).

-Globalisation implies the combination of the different economies of the world heading towards the development of a united (closely-knitted) global marketplace.
-Till 1991, the Government of India had followed a course of stringently controlling imports in price and quantity terms.
-These laws were with respect to:
+Globalisation implies the combination of different economies of the world heading towards the development of a united (closely-knitted) global marketplace.
+Till 1991, the government of India had followed a course of stringently controlling imports in terms of price and quantity.
+These laws were with respect to the following: